Highlights: Britain's May sets out Brexit vision for trade deal deeper than any other

 “We will also want to explore with the EU how the UK could remain part of the EU agencies, such as the chemicals, medicines and aerospace industries.

-“We would of course accept that this would mean abiding by the rules of those organisations and making an appropriate financial contribution.”
+“We would of course accept that this would mean abiding by the rules of those organizations and making an appropriate financial contribution.”

-“Yes there will be ups and downs in the months ahead.
-As in any negotiation no-one will get everything they want, we will not be buffeted by the demands to talk tough or threaten a walkout, just as we will not accept the counsels of despair that this simply cannot be done.”

-“We will move forward by calm patient discussion of each other’s positions.”

 “Successive British governments have worked tirelessly together with all the parties in Northern Ireland and with the Irish government to bring about the historic achievement of peace.
 This is an agreement that we have all worked hard to protect.
 That is why I have consistently put holding up the Belfast agreement at the heart of our approach.